slwilliams/stegasis/readme.md

 Embedding Algorithms:
   * Uncompressed AVI only:
     * lsb: Least Significant Bit Sequential Embedding
-    * lsbk: LSB Sequential Embedding XOR'd with a psudo random stream
+    * lsbk: LSB Sequential Embedding XORd with a psudo random stream
     * lsbp: LSB Permuted Embedding using a seeded LCG
     * lsb2: Combination of lsbk and lsbp
   * Other video formats: